 The award notice specifies a pre-determined fixed amount of NSF support for the project described in the referenced proposal.
 This amount is based upon the budget approved by NSF for the referenced proposal, as amended.
-NSF anticipates that the full award amount will be paid without regard to the actual cost subsequently incurred.

-Payment of the award amount, however, is subject to compliance with the award terms and conditions, including Term and Condition Allowable Costs, Term and Condition Payments, Term and Condition Project Reporting Requirements, Term and Condition Price Reduction for Defective Cost or Pricing Data, and NSF's acceptance of the reports submitted by the recipient under Term and Condition Project Reporting Requirements.
+Payment of the award amount is subject to compliance with the award terms and conditions, including Term and Condition Allowable Costs, Term and Condition Payments, Term and Condition Project Reporting Requirement, Term and Condition Price Reduction for Defective Cost or Pricing Data, and NSF's acceptance of the reports submitted by the recipient under Term and Condition Project Reporting Requirements.
 On the basis of its review of these reports and/or other pertinent information, NSF reserves the right to modify the payment schedule or suspend or terminate the award, if NSF determines that such action is appropriate.
-If estimated total expenditures are significantly less than the award amount, NSF reserves the right to renegotiate the amount and/or duration of this award.
-Similarly, if the recipient expects that the full scope of work will be completed at a total cost significantly lower than the award amount, it is the obligation of the recipient to promptly notify NSF.
+If estimated total expenditures are less than the award amount (less the small business fee), the recipient shall contact NSF to renegotiate the scope of this award.
+Similarly, if the recipient expects that the full scope of work will be completed at a total cost less than the award amount (less the small business fee), it is the obligation of the recipient to promptly notify NSF.

-2. Recipient Responsibilities and Federal Requirements
+2. Recipient Responsibilities and Compliance with Federal Requirements

 - a.
 The recipient has full responsibility for the conduct of the project or activity supported under this award and for adherence to the award terms and conditions.
 Although the recipient is encouraged to seek the advice and opinion of NSF on special problems that may arise, such advice does not diminish the recipient's responsibility for making sound scientific and administrative judgments and does not imply that the responsibility for operating decisions has shifted to NSF.
 The recipient is responsible for notifying NSF about: (1) any allegation of research misconduct that it concludes has substance and requires an investigation in accordance with NSF research misconduct regulations published at 45 Code of Federal Regulations (CFR) part 689; or (2) any significant problems relating to the administrative or financial aspects of the award.
-(See also Project Reporting Requirements for further information regarding the requirement to notify NSF when a significant development that could impact the award occurs between project reporting due dates.) - b.
-The requirements of this award are set forth in these SBIR/STTR Phase II Grant Financial & Administrative Terms and Conditions unless otherwise specified in the award notice.
+(See also paragraph a. of Project Reporting Requirements for further information regarding the requirement to notify NSF when a significant development that could impact the award occurs between project reporting due dates.) - b.
+The requirements of this award are set forth in these SBIR/STTR Phase II Cooperative Agreement Financial & Administrative Terms and Conditions unless otherwise specified in the award notice.
 The applicable Federal administrative standards are incorporated by reference and are contained in 2 CFR part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance) Subparts A through D. 2 CFR part 200 Subparts A through D also apply to commercial organizations, including small businesses.
-These SBIR/STTR Phase II Grant Financial & Administrative Terms and Conditions (SBIR/STTR-II-CA-FATC) serve as the Foundation's implementation of 2 CFR part 200. - c.
+These SBIR/STTR Phase II Cooperative Agreement Financial & Administrative Terms and Conditions (SBIR/STTR-II-CA-FATC) serve as the Foundation's implementation of 2 CFR part 200. - c.
 By acceptance of this award, the recipient agrees to comply with the applicable Federal requirements and to the prudent management of all expenditures and actions affecting the award, including the monitoring of subrecipients (if applicable).
 Specific guidance on subrecipient monitoring and management can be found in 2 CFR §§ 200.331-332.
 A listing of National Policy Requirements the recipients must adhere to, where applicable, is located at: https://nsf.gov/awards/managing/rtc.jsp.